 It seems to be a new term which describes a person who removes, or deliberately damage, a condom during sex without their partner knowing.

 It’s a deliberate and non-consensual act – so, you know, wrong.

-I don’t know how common it is, but it certainly does happen (you can read about it in this report (pdf)) and some people on the internet (men, it has to be said) have written advice pieces on how to do it.
+Some people on the internet (men, it has to be said) have written advice pieces on how to do it.
 I’m not going to repeat their advice here directly but mostly it involves doing the opposite of how you are supposed to look after and put condoms on.

 Why is it bad?

 It’s non-consensual.
 Remember that consent is an on-going thing.
 If someone has agreed to have sex with someone with a condom, when they take the condom off, it changes what kind of sex they are having.
 From condom on skin to skin on skin.
 It’s a big deal because it crosses the boundary of the other person – it’s a different kind of sex to what they actually agreed to.
-This means that it could be against the law – potentially it could result in a conviction for rape or sexual assault.
+This means that it is against the law and it could result in a conviction for rape or sexual assault.
 It’s also a big deal because it puts the other person at risk of pregnancy and STIs.

 Deliberately removing or damaging a condom during sex is assault.

 So, please don’t do this.
 If you are tempted, because you really don’t like the feel of condoms, there’s some advice below.
 We don’t really know why else people might do it.
 Maybe like with other forms of sexual assault it’s to do with power and just wanting to hurt someone.
 And some of the studies coming out about this do suggest that.
 Maybe it’s to do with gender, sexuality and power.
 But whatever, please don’t do this.

 Are you a stealther?